A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The model with

 \subsubsection{The other charge sectors: exactly solvable in most Krylov subspaces}

-For a generic charge $Q$ sector where $n_m^{0}$ in \cref{eq:Qgeneral} are not limited to values $0$ and $2$, the above picture of $M_Q+1$ decoupled subsystems separated by sites $m_{f,p}$ is no longer exact for all Krylov subspaces, but is still a good approximation.
+For a generic charge $Q$ sector, where some partially filled sites $m>m_c$ in \cref{eq:Qgeneral-nm0} have fermion number $n_m^{0}=1$, the above picture of $M_Q+1$ decoupled subsystems separated by sites $m_{f,p}$ is no longer exact for all Krylov subspaces, but is still a good approximation.

 A Krylov subspace is still labeled by the blocking sites $\{m_{b,p}\}$ and occupation indices $\{s_m^j\}$ in the $M_Q$ intervals $[m_{f,p},m_{b,p}]$.
 We still define the $(p+1)$-th subsystem as the interval $[m_{f,p},m_{f,p+1}-1]$.
-If one has $n_{m_{f,p}}^0=1$ on a site $m_{f,p}$ for some $p\ge 2$, there will be a weak interaction between the $p$-th subsystem and the $(p+1)$-th subsystem on their boundary site $m_{f,p}$ in certain Krylov subspaces.
+If one has $n_{m_{f,p}}^0=1$ on a site $m_{f,p}$ for some $p\ge 2$ (or $p=1$ if $m_c\ge1$), there will be a weak interaction between the $p$-th subsystem and the $(p+1)$-th subsystem on their boundary site $m_{f,p}$ in certain Krylov subspaces.
 This is because $n_{m_{f,p}}^0=1$ allows site $m_{f,p}$ to be either occupied or empty (by the actions of interaction $H_I$ in \cref{eq:H3}).
 When site $m_{f,p}$ is empty, it can either gain $3$ fermions from the $p$-th subsystem on its left, or gain $1$ fermion from the $(p+1)$-th subsystem on its right, which induces an interaction between the two subsystems on site $m_{f,p}$.
 Note that the fermions in each of the two subsystems cannot invade into each other beyond the boundary site $m_{f,p}$, which restricts the interaction to be on the site $m_{f,p}$ only.
-However, such an interaction is present only in the Krylov subspaces with the blocking site $m_{b,p}=m_{f,p}$.
+However, such an interaction is present only in the Krylov subspaces with the blocking site $m_{b,p}=m_{f,p}$, namely, with no blocking in the $(p+1)$-th subsystem.
 This is because if $m_{b,p}>m_{f,p}$, the occupation configuration in the interval $[m_{f,p}+1,m_{b,p}]$ will be fixed, and the site $m_{f,p}$ can only either be empty or accept 3 fermions from the $p$-th subsystem on its left, which eliminates the interaction.
-Therefore, there are only very few Krylov subspaces having this inter-subsystem boundary interaction, which must have $m_{b,p}=m_{f,p}$ for some $p\ge2$.
+Therefore, there are only very few Krylov subspaces having this inter-subsystem boundary interaction, which must have $m_{b,p}=m_{f,p}$.
 A more detailed expression of such an inter-subsystem interaction can be found in \cref{app:any-charge-sector-N=3}.

+\cref{fig-Ne3-krylov3}(c)-(f) shows an example of Krylov subspace of interacting subsystems we described above. \cref{fig-Ne3-krylov3}(c) gives the reference configuration which has two partially filled sites $m_{f,1}$ and $m_{f,2}$ with $1$ fermion each (colored black and blue), respectively.

 If one view the Fock states in a Krylov subspace within each interval $[m_{b,p},m_{f,p+1}]$ as a conditionally extended single effective particle on site $m_{s,p}\in[m_{b,p},m_{f,p+1}]$ (the site with $3$ fermions) similar to that in \cref{eq:H-tb-0,eq:H-tb-mb}, the above picture can be illustrated as follows.
 If $n_{m_{f,p}}^0=1$ and $m_{b,p}=m_{f,p}$ for some $p\ge2$, the $(p-1)$-th effective particle and the $p$-th effective particle will have a hard core repulsion on site $m_{f,p}$.
 Otherwise, the $(p-1)$-th effective particle and the $p$-th effective particle are decoupled.
 Namely, among the $M_Q$ effective particles (one in each conditionally extended interval in \cref{fig-MBL}(c)), two neighboring effective particles can have a boundary hard core interaction with each other only when their conditionally extended intervals touch each other and the boundary site $m_{f,p}$ between them has $n_{m_{f,p}}^0=1$.
 Such an interaction obstructs us to analytically obtain the eigenstates in these Krylov subspaces.